 3.5.
 Closed nuclear fuel cycle of fast reactors

-The principal purpose of fast reactors is to organize a closed nuclear fuel cycle due to the breeding nuclear fuel and its multiple recycling, which significantly increases the energy potential of natural uranium in comparison with thermal reactors.
+The principal purpose of fast reactors is to organize a closed NFC by breeding nuclear fuel and recycling SNF, which significantly increases the energy potential of natural uranium in comparison with thermal reactors.
 In practice, this means that nuclear power plants can operate and make progress during a historically significant period of time without limitation of the available fuel resources.
 Thermal reactors use natural uranium inefficiently, leaving ever-increasing volumes of spent nuclear fuel, which many countries consider nuclear waste designated for long-term isolation from the environment.
 At the same time, spent fuel contains a huge energy potential that is currently not being used.
-And only with the commissioning of fast reactors can this energy potential be used, including in a two-component nuclear power system with thermal and fast reactors operating in a common closed nuclear fuel cycle.
+And only with the commissioning of fast reactors can this energy potential be used to full extent by SNF multiple recycling in closed NFC, while in thermal reactors, SNF multiple recycling is not possible.

-When organizing a closed nuclear fuel cycle, in addition to the fast reactors themselves, it is necessary to have the entire developed infrastructure of the NFC, in which the key enterprises are facilities for fabrication / refabrication of nuclear fuel and for SNF reprocessing with appropriate radioactive waste management and transportation systems.
+When organizing a closed NFC, in addition to the fast reactors themselves, it is necessary to have the entire developed infrastructure of the NFC, in which the key enterprises are facilities for fabrication / refabrication of nuclear fuel and for SNF reprocessing with appropriate radioactive waste management and transportation systems.
 For each of these enterprises, appropriate approaches to the implementation of the IAEA safeguards measures should be developed.

-Developments in the field of fast reactors show that during fabrication / refabrication of fresh fuel using recyclable materials, it is possible to assume that a certain proportion of fission products are present in this fuel, for example, remaining during not full purification of plutonium.
-At present, the issues of transmutation of minor actinides (MA) by adding a certain amount of MA to the fuel of fast reactors during its fabrication (transuranic fuel) are also being studied.
+Developments in the field of fast reactors show that during fabrication / refabrication of fresh fuel using recyclable materials, it is possible to assume that a certain proportion of fission products are present in this fuel, for example, remaining during partial purification of plutonium.
+At present, the issues of transmutation of minor actinides (MA) by adding a certain amount of MA to the fuel of fast reactors during its fabrication (transuranic fuel) are also being studied [22, 23].

 Currently, the IAEA inspectors have direct contact with fresh fuel assemblies of light water reactors, due to their weak radioactive radiation.
-The presence of minor actinides and possibly fission products in the fresh fuel of a fast reactor can significantly complicate handling such a fuel for accounting and control purposes.
+The presence of minor actinides and possibly fission products in the fresh fuel of a fast reactor can significantly complicate fuel handling for accounting and control purposes.
 It is necessary to study whether direct contact of the IAEA inspectors with such a fuel will be possible, or whether it will be necessary to use any kind of protective equipment or some kind of remote modes and operations for its verification, measurement and sealing.
 It will also require the development of new methods of non-destructive testing and corresponding systems of instruments, instrumentation and calibration samples.

 4. SAFEGUARDS SYSTEM ON THE EXPERIMENTAL FAST BRIDER-REACTOR «MONJU»